-Hackerone offers Hai Triage Services as a paid offering that any customer can purchase along with their BBP or VDP.
-Hai Triage customers benefit from the expertise of our in-house triage analysts, who provide a preliminary review of reports submitted by researchers to update the report’s metadata, suggest a severity and bounty, and leave a summary with steps to reproduce for faster remediation by the customer.
+HackerOne offers Hai Triage Services as a paid offering that customers can add to their BBP or VDP.
+Customers benefit from our in-house triage analysts and Agentic Validation by Hai.
+Together, they review submitted reports, update metadata, suggest severity and bounty, and provide a clear summary with reproduction steps to help teams remediate issues faster.

 Hai Triage Process